transomjs/transom-scaffold/README.md

 #### redirectRoutes
 `redirectRoutes` is an Array of Objects used to create `GET` routes that redirect to the target.
 Each entry must include a `path` which is used to create routes that redirect to the location specified by the `target`.
-Target follows the `options` spec as defined in the [Restify.redirect documentation](http://restify.com/docs/response-api/#redirect).
+Target can be a string URL or an object with `pathname` and optional `permanent` properties for controlling redirect behavior.

 ```javascript
   scaffold: {